BlueAsuka/Rocket-RAG/README.md

 - [ ] Add PDF parser for textual information retrieval and generation
 - [ ] Add more retrieval methods and techniques, e.g., keyword sparse search, reranking
 - [ ] Integrate more RAG modes such as Self-RAG, Corrective-RAG and Graph-RAG e.g.
+- [ ] Reimplement the time series smoothing method
-- [ ] Reimplement the ROCKET and its variance from scratch
+- [ ] Reimplement the ROCKET and its variance from scratch to be independent from the Pyts package
 - [ ] Reimplement the RAG based on DSpy for lighter prompting engineering and management
 - [ ] Reimplement the system in a more agentic way with better reasoning and planning
 - [ ] Support more opensource llm models e.g., llama3, chatGLM and so on